kingstinct/react-native-device-activity/README.md

 Some things worth noting here:

 - This is a SwiftUI view, which is prone to crashing, especially when browsing larger categories of apps or searching for apps.
 It's recommended to provide a fallback view (positioned behind the SwiftUI view) that allows the user to know what's happening and reload the view and tailor that to your app's design and UX.
-- The activitySelection tokens can be quite large (especially if you use includeEntireCategory flag), so you probably want to reference them through a familyActivitySelectionId instead of always passing the string token around.
+The activitySelection tokens can be particularly large (especially if you use includeEntireCategory flag), so you probably want to reference them through a familyActivitySelectionId instead of always passing the string token around.
 Most functions in this library accepts a familyActivitySelectionId as well as the familyActivitySelection token directly.

 ## Time tracking